Elmley Castle

 Elmley Castle is a village and civil parish in Worcestershire, in England, United Kingdom.
-It is located on the north side of Bredon Hill 3 miles south-east of Pershore in the local government district of Wychavon.
+It is located on the north side of Bredon Hill, 3 miles south-east of Pershore, in the local government district of Wychavon.

 Amenities and history

-The village had a population of 580 in 2021, and retains public amenities such as a numerous bus routes, public house, primary school, local shop selling local produce, and church.
+The village had a population of 580 in 2021, and retains public amenities such as a numerous bus routes, a public house, a primary school, a local shop selling local produce, and church.

-The remaining public house is now called "The Queen Elizabeth Inn", after Elizabeth I, who is supposed to have stopped there in August 1575.
+The remaining public house is now called "The Queen Elizabeth Inn", after Elizabeth I, who is said to have stopped there in August 1575.
 According to local legend, Elizabeth I was presented with a hat on her arrival in the village on the road from the nearby town of Pershore.
-The slope upwards out of the village at that point is still known as 'Besscaps'.
+The slope upwards out of the village at that point is still known as "Besscaps".

 The remains of a stone cross are still present in the centre of the village.
 Its age is unknown, and a significant portion remains underground.

 The church of St. Mary dates from the end of the 11th century, the chancel shows herringbone pattern stonework in the external walls, the font has a 15th-century octagonal bowl on a 13th-century square base decorated with stone carved serpents and dragons and the church was much added to in succeeding centuries.
 It contains grand monuments to Thomas, 1st Earl of Coventry and 17th century effigies of members of the Savage family.
-The decline in local Christian worshippers has led to a reduced service schedule at the church.
+The decline in the number of local Christian worshippers has led to a reduced service schedule at the church.